iflowfor8hours/arcadian-adventure/content/post/2015/2015-08-27-keyboard-snobbery.markdown

 There is a decent summary of some of this information in the [Wikipedia entry for scancodes](https://en.wikipedia.org/wiki/Scancode#PC_compatibles).

 Thankfully, we don't use PS/2 or terminal keyboards in most cases anymore.
+The USB-HID protocol allows for quite a bit of flexibility that would be impossible without a kernel recompile otherwise.
 Your keyboard is likely attached to the USB bus, even if it is on a laptop, and there are quite a few layers of abstraction between scancodes, keycodes, and your computer doing anything at all at this point.

 We will follow up with a discussion of what happens next in a little while.